rkletts/comp590as5/README.md

 ### Overall Design

 The overall design is simple but effective.
-By separating customer and barber behaviors into different modules, we were able to modify and test different scenarios.
+By separating customer and barber behaviors into different modules, we were able to modify, run, and test different scenarios.
 The use of Elixir’s message-passing concurrency made it easy to simulate real waiting and processing times.

 ### To Test Hotswap for Barber:
 After starting the program in iex with c("sleeping_barber.exs"), do c("barber_behavior_slow.ex").
 To revert back to original behavior, do c("barber_behavior_original.ex")